PrefectHQ/prefect/docs/cloud/tutorial/multiple.md

 prefect agent install local --token <YOUR_RUNNER_TOKEN> > supervisord.conf
 ```

-::: warning No token necessary for Server
+::: warning No token necessary for Core server
-If you are using Prefect Server then no `--token` is necessary for this step.
+If you are using Prefect Core's server then no `--token` is necessary for this step.
 :::

 In that same directory as the `supervisord.conf` file you may start Supervisor.